Do you want to treat yourself to some intense and wild riding by watching Boyd Hilder‘s BMX videos?

 Back in 2016, a younger Boyd was on a trip to the USA, where he worked on this video with Vital BMX around the streets of San Diego.

-This is a short but sweet one at just over a minute long, with Boyd going to work on a bunch of awesome and some familiar spots, bringing his signature unique style to them.
+This short but sweet one is just over a minute long, with Boyd going to work on a bunch of awesome and some familiar spots, bringing his signature unique style to them.

 This video shows that Boyd has always absolutely killed it, even back in 2016 with tricks like back seat grab t-bogs, massive can-cans, and big down whips.